kartikwar/starter-hugo-academic/content/paper/paper 3/index.md

 ---
-title: "Xbox from Xbox, Apple from Apple: How Store-Product Match Influences Store Choice"
+title: "Xbox from Xbox, Apple from Apple: How Store-Product Match Influences Store Choice, Association for Consumer Research (2022), Working Paper, Denver, CO"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here